Baumtreter/ha-todo-inbox-synchronizer/README.md

 ### Failure safety

 The source removal is placed after `todo.add_item`.
 With Home Assistant's normal script error handling, a failed target add stops the sequence before the source removal.
 The source item remains available for inspection or retry.

-It does not vanish into the automation void, where all badly documented problems eventually go.
+This is called failure safety.
+It is not glamorous.
+It is preferable.

 ### Duplicate handling

 If an open target item has the same normalized summary, the blueprint does not add another copy and removes the source inbox item.
 This is intentional for shopping-list inboxes.
+Shopping lists contain enough duplication without assistance.

-It does not merge quantities or provider-specific metadata.
+The blueprint does not merge quantities or provider-specific metadata.
+It moves items.
+It does not conduct negotiations.

 ### One-way only

 This blueprint is not bidirectional synchronization.
 Changes made in the target list do not affect the source list, and completed target items are not copied back.

-Two lists fighting over who owns "milk" is not a feature I needed to build.
+Two lists arguing over who owns "milk" is not a synchronization strategy.
+It is an administrative failure with dairy.

 ## Before trusting it with groceries